Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: Introduction

-While the design in \cite{refpapr} allows for reducing the number of RF chains, one major hurdle towards its practical implementation is that the power at each RF chain is not restricted.
-A highly-linear power amplifier thus would be required in practice for each RF chain, which may entail a prohibitively expensive implementation cost.
-As a solution, the authors in \cite{papr} proposed a digital precoder with a limited number of RF channels but with the power at each antenna constrained to be less than a pre-designed threshold.
-The proposed precoder reminds the conventional regularized zero forcing precoder (RZF)~\cite{intro_rzf}, in that it builds on the regularized least square (RLS) method to minimize a regularized penalty of the residue sum of squares (RSS).
-The main difference with RZF is that it constrains the absolute value of the inputs of the precoded vector to not exceed a certain threshold.
-Referred to as RLS-based precoder with limited peak-to-average power ratios (PAPR), the precoder in \cite{papr} allows for achieving the two sought-for goals, that is a lower number of RF chains together with a limited PAPR, making it possible to use inexpensive power amplifiers.
+The proposed precoder in \cite{papr} reminds the conventional regularized zero-forcing precoder (RZF)~\cite{intro_rzf}, in that it builds on the regularized least squares (RLS) method to minimize a penalty of the residue sum of squares (RSS).
+The main difference with RZF is that it constrains the absolute value of the precoded vector to not exceed a certain threshold.
+Referred to as the RLS-based precoder with limited peak-to-average power ratio (PAPR), the precoder in \cite{papr} allows for achieving the two sought-for goals, that is a lower number of RF chains together with a limited PAPR, making it possible to use inexpensive power amplifiers.